 Results

-The transfer learning experiments led to significant improvements in model performance across all metrics.
-For instance, the YOLOv8x model, initially trained on HRPlanes, saw an 11.3% improvement in F1 score (from 0.8167 to 0.9333), along with substantial increases in precision (+6.0%), recall (+22.1%), and mAP50 (+12.6%).
-Similarly, the YOLOv9e model, with the SGD optimizer and data augmentation, exhibited a 15.0% increase in F1 score, as well as notable gains in precision (+5.4%) and recall (+24.3%).
+Transfer learning significantly boosted performance across all metrics.
+For example, the YOLOv8x model saw an 11.3% increase in F1 score (from 0.8167 to 0.9333), along with gains in precision (+6.0%), recall (+22.1%), and mAP50 (+12.6%).
+Similarly, the YOLOv9e model with SGD optimizer and data augmentation showed a 15.0% improvement in F1 score, and increases in precision (+5.4%) and recall (+24.3%).

 4. Comprehensive Inference for Large Input Images